benoit-liquet/SSA-MAPS-DL/README.md

 # Python user

-we use google collab to share code:
+We use google collab to share code:

 - Part 1: Deep Neural network